Who Needs A Realtor? iBuyers Pay Instant Cash For Your House

 Loading...

 One of her parrots, Wrangler, happily squawked away during her interview with NPR.
-She knew the realtors would want the animals and her estranged husband out of the house.
+She knew that real estate agents would want the animals and her estranged husband out of the house.
 "The parrot is not my husband's favorite pet," admits Jenkins.
 "And having to catch the bird and put it in a cage and take it someplace is a whole 'nother ask,' " she says with a laugh.

 The house also needed some repainting and new carpeting.
 She didn't want to deal with that.